SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 "This is your chance," he said.
 "Your chance to make something of yourself."

 I wanted to tell him I had been something already.
-I had been a Yavapai boy with a name they refused to use, a boy who already belonged to a people and a place before the Army claimed me.
+I had been Hoomothya, son of a Yavapai father and mother, brother to a little boy and girl I had taken care of after our mother was killed.
+I had been a child who knew how to gather mesquite and track rabbits and sing the songs my grandmother taught me.

 I had been someone before the soldiers found me.